List

 each : ([A], A -> B) -> () each(l, f)

-.
+Calls f on each element of l.
 This function rarely needs to be used, and

 is only necessary when performing a side-effect (e.g. printing, writing to